xaviermmi/academic-projects/data-analysis-wrangling/Gaming-player_retention_ABtesting/README.md

 </ul>
 <p>When a player installed the game, he or she was randomly assigned to either <code>gate_30</code> or <code>gate_40</code>.
 As a sanity check, let's see if there are roughly the same number of players in each AB group. </p>

-## 3. Skills
+## 4. Skills
-This project is showcasing basic marketing metric on app design alternatives : we are talking about retention rates measuring within AB-testing.
+This project is showcasing the analysis of a basic marketing metric : the retention rate evolution over 2 periods of time and 2 versions (AB-testing).<br>
+We'll use booststrapping techniques for making confidence in segmentation by enlarging the dataset, and hypothesis testing principles for measuring statistical significance between 2 versions/hypothesis.<br>
 In terms of code, we use :
-<li><code>pandas</code> for data manipulation skills and boostrapping techniques :
+<li><code>pandas</code> for data manipulation, boostrapping and hypothesis testing
-    <ul>> the aim is to build confidence in segmentation by enlarging the dataset</ul>
 <li>simply<code>matplotlib</code> as plotting library
 </li>

-## 4. Project summary
+## 5. Project summary
 The project notebook is organized in 6 parts :
 <li>Import library & load data
 <li>Distribution of game rounds